MedAX365/MedAX-Docs/content/en/Setup/Staff/change-default-facility.md

 ## Change Default Facility

-You can select your facility that you work in.
+You can select your facility that you work in and set as default.
+For example, a front office representative will see the facility set by default in the facility area during the outpatient registration session when admitting patients.